Master Tax Terminology to Slash Your Taxes

 • Rental Property

-Portfolio Income: This is the type of income resulting from the sale of your securities.
-It may be taxed at your current tax-bracket (and could even be at a lower rate depending on how long you’ve held the securities).
-Portfolio income includes:
+Portfolio Income: This type of income is generated from selling securities.
+It is typically taxed based on your current tax bracket and may even qualify for a lower rate, depending on how long you’ve held the investments.
+Portfolio income encompasses:

 • Interest Income